Last Minute Shopping Hacks

 Send a gift card through Giftly

 Gift cards are the best cheat for the overwhelmed shopper, but they can also be a tad impersonal when you want to show you really care.
 Take the easy way out and keep the personal touch in your gift-giving by purchasing a gift card through Giftly.
 Here’s how it works: You suggest a gift item for your recipient, like “spa day” or “new electronic gadget” and then select a place where they can choose the gift.
 Or, you can leave it open for your friend to decide.
 You can send your “gift” via email, text message or even deliver it in person.
 Add a customized message, and the recipient can use the electronic gift card at your chosen place, or, if you’ve left it open, wherever Visa gift cards are accepted.
 Gift-giving, done!
 I know I love getting gift cards (or cash).
-Sometimes it is hard to spend money on ourselves so when I get gift cards it gives me the freedom to get something I want and I didn’t have to pay for it.
+Sometimes it is hard to spend money on ourselves so when I get gift cards it gives me the freedom to get something I want and not have to pay for it.

 Shop small businesses